user21121997/c-snmp-agent-x/Readme.md

 dlmod scalarValues /usr/lib/libSnmpHandler.so
 ```
 I have also included snmp.conf file in this repository.
 Please see it to consider the changes.

-Also for nodejs project to work with Agentx, got to the last line of snmpd.conf file and un comment this line:
+Also to enable Agentx(implemented in node), go to the last line of snmpd.conf file and uncomment this line:
 ```base
 agentXSocket    tcp:localhost:705
 ```